illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 <vertical />
 Why not any other scheduler?

-FCFS: response \leq runtime of processes ahead of it on the queue SJF/PSJF: \inf, but at least all jobs ahead of a process on the queue have shorter runtimes.
+FCFS: response ≤ runtime of processes ahead of it on the queue

+SJF/PSJF: ∞, but at least all jobs ahead of a process on the queue have shorter runtimes.
 Priority doesn't guarantee this.

-RR: response \leq time quantum x number of processes ahead on the queue.
+RR: response ≤ time quantum x number of processes ahead on the queue.

 <horizontal />

-Synchronization and Deadlock
+## Synchronization and Deadlock

 <vertical />

-Define circular wait, mutual exclusion, hold and wait, and no-preemption.
-How are these related to deadlock?
+*Define circular wait, mutual exclusion, hold and wait, and no-preemption.
+How are these related to deadlock?*

 <vertical />